g1a/starter/README.md

     - [Example.php](/src/Example.php): A simple class that multiplies.
 Replace with your own code.
     - [ExampleTest.php](/tests/ExampleTest.php): A simple data-driven test that pulls fixture data from a data provider.
 Replace with your own tests.
   - **Coveralls:** Project must be manually configured on [coveralls.io](https://coveralls.io).
 PHPUnit and Travis are already configured to export coverage data to Coveralls automatically.
-  - **Appveyor:** An appveyor configuration file is provided, but project must be manually enabled on [appveyor](https://www.appveyor.com/) if Windows testing is desired.
+  - **Appveyor:** An appveyor configuration file is provided.
+If an APPVEYOR_TOKEN environment variable is defined when the project is created, Appveyor testing will be automatically configured.
+Otherwise, it will need to be manually enabled on [appveyor](https://www.appveyor.com/) if Windows testing is desired.
-  - **Scrutinizer:** Project must be manually enabled on [scrutinizer-ci.com](https://scrutinizer-ci.com).
+  - **Scrutinizer:** If a SCRUTINIZER_TOKEN environment variable is defined when the project is created, then Scrutinizer static code analysis is automatically enabled.
+Otherwise, the project must be manually enabled on [scrutinizer-ci.com](https://scrutinizer-ci.com).
   - Provides handy composer scripts:
     - `composer test`: Run all tests.
     - `composer unit`: Run just the phpunit tests.